dekuNukem/duckyPad/README.md

 ![Alt text](resources/pics/caps.jpg)

-Of course, you can also install your own!
+Again, you can use your own as well.

 ### Hot-swap Sockets